 Through the lens of DAOs, artists are gaining valuable modes in which to talk about market influence, patronage, individualism, gender, class, and race inequalities that have, for too long, ran the art we see into the white cube.

 In the USA, the state of Wyoming has determined that DAOs operate similarly to LLCs.
 What do you think of these kinds of legal equivalencies?

-RC: If we want to open this space to more diverse people, we must start to understand how law will deal with DAOs and their developers, users, contributors, and counterparties.
-But, it’s also important that we grant non-profit organisations the protections of the law, not just LLCs.
+RC: If we want to open this space to more diverse people, we must start to understand how the law will deal with DAOs and their developers, users, contributors, and counterparties.
+But it’s also important that we grant non-profit organisations the protections of the law, not just LLCs.